aioiyuko/k-on-bftgc/README.md

 * Some of the visual art and code was created by Clint Bellanger.
 * The rest of the visual and code art was created by me.
 * The visual art is released under CC-BY-SA 3.0, with later versions permitted.
-* Some of the visual art (characters images) was created by heavily modifying copyrighted images.
+* Some of the visual art (character images) was created by heavily modifying copyrighted images.
 I don't know the legal status of this.
 * The code is released under GPL v3, with later versions permitted.
 * The music is by HalcyonicFalconX (Creative Commons Zero). halcyonicFalconX.bandcamp.com